Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP TWO: Combine the flour and baking powder.
 Add it in batches to the wet ingredients.

-STEP THREE: Taking about 2 teaspoons of the dough, shape it into a ball in your hands.
+STEP THREE: Taking about two teaspoons of the dough, shape it into a ball in your hands.
 Place each ball onto a parchment-lined cookie sheet and flatten just a bit.

-lemon meltaway cookies process shot of dough rolled into balls and flattened onto a cookie sheet
+dough rolled into balls and flattened into a cookie on a sheet

-STEP FOUR: Bake in a preheated oven at 375°F for 8 minutes.
+STEP FOUR: Bake in a preheated oven at 375°F for eight minutes.

 STEP FIVE: Remove the cookies from the oven and transfer them to a wire rack.
 Cool cookies completely before glazing.